 Loyal Customer Workflows - Showing your appreciation to frequent purchasers is always a good idea.
 These emails often include some kind of exclusive discount code or a coupon.
-Not only does this make your customers feel like you care, it also sends them back to that checkout page.
+Not only does this make your customers feel like you care, but it also sends them back to that checkout page.

 Upsell Workflows - Another way to get customers to purchase again is to focus on what they've already bought.
-These series will include complementary items to their previous purchases or upgraded versions.
+This series will include complementary items to their previous purchases or upgraded versions.
 It's all about "if you liked that, you'll LOVE this."

 Free Trial Workflows (sometimes known as lead magnets) - If you've got a brand that offers services or courses then this can be especially great.
 It can help you get feedback about your product and gain new customers of course.
 In fact, some software platforms have witnessed about 40% of their free trial users become paying customers.

 There are loads of automation examples where email marketing workflows are advantageous, though may not every single of them will apply to your unique business model.
-Take the time to consider your subscribers' interests, and needs, and you'll be sure to zero in on the workflows that will produce the best possible results for your use case.
+Take the time to consider your subscribers' interests and needs, and you'll be sure to zero in on the workflows that will produce the best possible results for your use case.